 - Use of Advanced Materials: Advanced tool materials like cubic boron nitride (CBN) and polycrystalline diamond (PCD) have improved grooving operations.
 With high hardness and heat resistance, they allow for faster machining and longer tool life.

-At Prolean, we leverage state-of-the-art CNC turning technology to deliver exceptional grooving services, ensuring high precision and quality in every component we manufacture.
+At Prolean, we leverage state-of-the-art CNC grooving technology to deliver exceptional grooving services, ensuring high precision and quality in every component we manufacture.
 Our experienced team and advanced manufacturing processes make us a trusted partner in your manufacturing journey.

 What is grooving in machining?